ant-media/ant-media-documentation/docs/guides/recording-live-streams/media-push-plugin.md

+---
-# Media Push Plugin
+title: Media Push Plugin
+description: This guide explains how to stream and record any specific web page using the media push plugin
+keywords: [Media Push Plugin, Ant Media Server Documentation, Ant Media Server Tutorials]
+sidebar_position: 1
+---

-Media push is a Plugin that is build on top of Ant Media That can load any web URL and Stream it in real time.
+Media Push is a plugin that is built on top of Ant Media and can load any web URL and stream it in real time.

 # How Media Push Works
-Media Push opens up a Headless chrome on the server side , a user can send a REST request with a URL of the page that is desired to be recorded , when the request is received on the server side a new chrome tab is opened with the URL , as soon as the page gets loaded the screen is recorded using Media Stream APIs and re-streamed back to Ant Media Server , from where you can record the stream or play back the stream using WebRTC HLS or Dash.
+Media Push opens up a Headless Chrome on the server side.
+A user can send a REST request with the URL of the page that is desired to be recorded.
+When the request is received on the server side, a new Chrome tab is opened with the URL.
+As soon as the page gets loaded, the screen is recorded using Media Stream APIs and re-streamed back to Ant Media Server, from where you can record the stream or play back the stream using WebRTC HLS or Dash.

 ## Features

 ### 1. Broadcast the whole web page

-You can broadcast the whole web page with video and audio in realtime.
+You can broadcast the whole web page with video and audio in real time.

 ### 2. Record the broadcast if needed

 You can record the broadcast if needed.
-But you need to start the recording manually with REST Api or on Ant Media Server Dashboard.
+But you need to start the recording manually with the REST API or on the Ant Media Server Dashboard.

 ## How to Install

-1. Connect your Ant Media Server Instance via terminal
+ - Connect your Ant Media Server Instance via terminal

-2. Get the installation script
+ - Get the installation script
   ```
   wget -O install_media-push-plugin.sh https://raw.githubusercontent.com/ant-media/Plugins/master/MediaPushPlugin/src/main/script/install_media-push-plugin.sh && chmod 755 install_media-push-plugin.sh
   ```

-3. Run the installation script
+ - Run the installation script
   ```
   sudo ./install_media-push-plugin.sh
   ```

-3. Restart the service
+ - Restart the service

   ```
   sudo service antmedia restart
   ```

 ## How to Use

-Media Push Plugin have REST API to control the plugin.
+Media Push Plugin has a REST API to control the plugin.

 * Start the broadcast

 Call the REST Method below to let Ant Media Server broadcast the web page.
-You should pass the url of the web page and can pass streamId as query parameter you wanted to use as a parameter.
+You should pass the url of the web page and you can pass streamId as the query parameter you want to use as a parameter.
    ```
    curl -i -X POST -H "Accept: Application/json" -H "Content-Type: application/json" "https://<ant-media-server-domain>/<your-webapp-name>/rest/v1/media-push/start" -d '{"url": "http://example.com", "width": 1280, "height": 720}'
    ```